bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 #Get those JavaScript coders to sleep!

-When I start learning JavaScript and web development, I dived directly into code.
+When I start learning JavaScript and web development I dived directly into code.

 I took some courses on Udemy and there from, my path was to become more and more professional in using the web language.

-But if it was quite simple to understand the variables, if else checks and the syntax, when it came to core principles it wasn’t that easy anymore.
+But if it was quite simple to understand the variables, if else checks and Javascript syntax, when it came to core principles it wasn’t that easy anymore.

 As a matter of fact, I had to return many times on explanations about scope, closures, asynchronous JavaScript, inheritance etc, in order to understand what is all about.

 But if I had someone telling me in plain English what those core principles are, I could probably spare some time.

 I try here to give a simpler, readable and not technical explanation on those core principles.

 But take it as it is, a storytelling, not a tool to learn JavaScript.

 After you see what a principle is from a narrative point of view, maybe you can better understand the technical part of it!